Getting a PCR for whatever reason…

-The new information on Types and uses of coronavirus (COVID-19) tests – GOV.UK for those who have symptoms is as follows:
+The information on Types and uses of coronavirus (COVID-19) tests – GOV.UK for those who have symptoms is as follows:

-The new advice on Types and uses of coronavirus (COVID-19) tests – GOV.UK for those who don’t have symptoms is as follows:
+The advice on Types and uses of coronavirus (COVID-19) tests – GOV.UK for those who don’t have symptoms is as follows:

 So back to the crux of this article…